 In October 2007 I was awarded the Journal of Applied Econometrics Dissertation Prize for my paper entitled Modelling Heterogeneity and Dynamics in the Volatility of Individual Wages, and in June 2012 the Young Researchers ALdE Prize for my paper entitled The Cycle of Earnings Inequality: Evidence from Spanish Social Security Data (joint work with Stéphane Bonhomme).

-My research interests include earnings dynamics and wage inequality, labour supply and labour mobility, gender economics, financial literacy and survey methodology.
-My research has been published in the Economic Journal, Journal of Applied Econometrics, and Labour Economics, among others.
+My research interests include earnings dynamics and wage inequality, labour supply and labour mobility, gender economics, and financial competences.
+My research has been published in the Economic Journal, Journal of Applied Econometrics, Journal of Human Resources, Labour Economics, Oxford Bulletin of Economics and Statistics, Quantitative Economics, and Review of Economics and Statistics, among others.

 CEMFI Alumni Association:

-I am also the president of the CEMFI Alumni Association.
-This association aims, on the one hand, to become the meeting point for all alumni of CEMFI’s Master and PhD programs, and on the other, help contributing to the good image and prestige of the institution.
-Currently the Association brings together more than 500 alumni of 25 different cohorts that successfully finished CEMFI’s program.
+I am the president of the CEMFI Alumni Association.
+This association aims, on the one hand, to become the meeting point for all alumni of CEMFI’s Master and PhD programs, and on the other, to help contributing to the good image and prestige of the institution.
+Currently the Association brings together more than 500 alumni that successfully finished CEMFI’s program.

 For several years, I have been member of the executive board of COSME, a subcommittee of the Spanish Economic Association founded to monitor the status of women in the economics profession and to undertake activities that improve their position.